 All requirements for the degree must be completed within six calendar years, beginning with the date the student first registers as a degree student.
 This time limit applies to enrollment in all graduate course work in the student's program including work for which transfer credit is allowed, as well as courses taken as a visiting student if the student wants to use the courses toward a degree.
 A Request to Extend Time to Complete Degree Program must be completed by the student, graduate coordinator, and, if applicable, thesis chair, and submitted to the Graduate School for approval or denial.
-To access this form visit Grad.IllinoisState.edu/students/forms/).
+To access this form visit Grad.IllinoisState.edu/students/forms (https://grad.illinoisstate.edu/students/forms/).